Budweiser's Super Bowl Ad About Immigration Reverberates In More Ways Than One

 "In Milwaukee [the Republican Party] was made up of German immigrants who were determined to protect immigrant rights and who wanted to end slavery," she says.

 As for Busch, he became an American citizen and was extremely proud of it, Ogle says.
-He died before the start of World War I — when anti-German sentiment became rampant in the U.S. His wife, Lilly Anheuser Busch, suffered a terrible indignity: On her way back from visiting relatives in Germany, she was forced to undergo a full-body exam — body cavities included — by order of the attorney general.
+He died before the start of World War I — when anti-German sentiment became rampant in the U.S. His wife, Lilly Anheuser Busch, suffered a terrible indignity.
+Suspected of being a German spy, she was forced to undergo a full-body exam — body cavities included — by order of the attorney general on her way back from visiting relatives in Germany.
 And his family was denounced in newspapers as un-American, their loyalties to the nation openly questioned.

 One other thing to note: Many of those German immigrants of the mid-19th century were essentially refugees.
 They were fleeing constant warfare in Europe and came to America in search of stability.